fa7ad/fa7ad.github.io/data/posts/02_fp-functions.md

 3! = 3 * 2 * 1 * 1
 ```

-If we wanted to implement this behaviour in a function and call it `fac`.
+If we wanted to implement this behavior in a function and call it `fac`.
 How would you go about doing that?

 You're probably thinking of loops and if-else statements.
-But there is a very simple way where we can take the rules of factorial word for word and translate that into code and it would work.
+But there is a very simple way where we can take the rules of factorial word for word and translate that into code, and it would work.

 This is how it goes